 If you own a public repository, any Bitbucket user can fork that repository, make changes and send a pull request to you.
 However, you may want to keep your repository private.
 In that case, you can add users you know or invite users you think may want to contribute.
 For both public and private repositories, you can give users the permission to push changes directly to your repository or more, administrate your repository.
 To do this, you add a user and set their permissions.

-- Go to the Admin page for your
+- Go to the Settings page for your

 - Click on Access Management.